sean-codes/rpg-3d/notes/misc-notes.md

-# make an object appear on top of everything
+# Make an object appear on top of everything

 ```js
 // Set depthTest to false either in constructor
 const material = new MeshPhongMaterial({